3.0 Prohibited Conduct (General Misconduct)

 3.1.4 Interference with the freedom of another person to move about in a lawful manner or to participate in the activities and programs of the College.

-3.1.6 When conduct satisfies one or more of the above definitions and the conduct is based on sex, race, ethnicity, color, sexual orientation, citizenship, age, pregnancy, pregnancy-related condition, termination of pregnancy, or parenting, or marital status, veteran status, national origin, religion or disability, the alleged conduct will be addressed in accordance with Complaint Procedure 300 or 400 as may be applicable.
+3.1.6 When conduct satisfies one or more of the above definitions and the conduct is based on sex, race, ethnicity, color, sexual orientation, citizenship, age, pregnancy, pregnancy-related condition, termination of pregnancy, or parenting, or marital status, veteran status, national origin, religion, disability, or other legally protected status, the alleged conduct will be addressed in accordance with Complaint Procedure 300 or 400 as may be applicable.

 3.2 Harassment

 3.2.1 Harassment includes conduct that is physical, verbal, graphic/visual, written, or electronic.
-Harassment may be threatening or intimidating, or it may be distracting and disruptive (e.g., persistent attempts to prevent someone from studying; flashing a light in someone’s eyes; humiliating but non-threatening practical jokes).
+Some acts of harassment may be threatening or intimidating, while others may be distracting and disruptive (e.g., persistent attempts to prevent someone from studying; flashing a light in someone’s eyes; humiliating but non-threatening practical jokes).

 3.3 Stalking